RetroReversing/retroReversing/categories/consoles/ps1.md

 {% include link-to-other-post.html post="/playStation-architecture" description="For more information on the PS1 hardware architecture check out this post." %}

 ---
+# Development Kits (Hardware)
+Development kits are released to game developers before the launch of the system to allow games to be developed for the system's launch.
+These systems would evolve over the systems lifespan and contained useful features for debugging and optimizing games for the platform.
+These systems were not just limited to the official offerings by Sony as a few other publishers had their own versions of development hardware.

+## Official Development Kit
+The official development kit for the PS1 was a partnership between Sony and SN Systems which allowed developers to use their PC to interact with the real PS1 hardware.

+{% include link-to-other-post.html post="/official-playStation-devkit" description="For more information on the official Sony Playstation Devkit check out this post." %}

+---
 # Software Development Kits

 ## Official Software development kit